IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Protecting and promoting the rights of men and boys means applying human rights norms, principles, and standards.
 This is often called a *human-rights-based approach*.

 This report explicitly states how human rights norms, principles, and standards apply to men and boys.
-This is needed because "sometimes even human rights practitioners find it difficult to link these concepts with implementation practices"^[Human Rights Indicators - A Guide to Measurement and Implementation].
-For example, *National Human Rights Institutions Best Practice* says "NHRIs should assume special responsibility in responding to human rights violations suffered on account of sex or gender."^[National Human Right Institutions Best Practice] This report explains the Commission's responsibility for men and boys.
+This is needed because "sometimes even human rights practitioners find it difficult to link these concepts with implementation practices"\[42].
+For example, *National Human Rights Institutions Best Practice* says "NHRIs should assume special responsibility in responding to human rights violations suffered on account of sex or gender."\[73] This report explains the Commission's responsibility for men and boys.

 ## Language used in this report

 Sex and gender are not the same thing.
 However, this report uses sex and gender interchangeably because most of the issues raised in this report apply to both sex and gender.

 Various definitions of the term 'man' exist.
 This report uses the term 'man' to include most definitions of 'man' for easier reading.
-Similarly, in most cases, the term 'man / men' includes 'boy / boys'.
+Similarly, in most cases, the term 'man/men' includes 'boy/boys'.

 The term \"men's rights\" refers to: